What does it mean to Winterise your pool?

 - Balance the calcium levels to at least 200ppm.

 - Check and raise your pH levels and ensure they are slightly higher than usual.

-- Shock treat your pool to ensure help your algaecide perform better.
+- Shock treat your pool to ensure help your algaecide performs better.
 By removing all debris and organic matter there will be nothing for the algae to eat, so it is less likely to develop.

-- Add your algaecide, there are many great products available, we recommend Blue Horizons Winter Time as it is a great algaecide, prevents scale build up and staining and can cope with fluctuating Ph.
+- Add your algaecide, there are many great products available, we recommend Blue Horizons Winter Time as it is a great algaecide, prevents scale build-up and staining and can cope with fluctuating Ph.

-- To avoid frost damage it is recommended that you place bungs into the water outlets so that rain water does not enter pipes and freeze.
+- To avoid frost damage it is recommended that you place bungs into the water outlets so that rainwater does not enter pipes and freeze.

 - Clear the skimmer pipelines of all water.

-- Empty the pump, filter and heater.
+- Empty the pump, filter, and heater.

 - Store the pump in a warm dry place.